Clash of the Titans (1981 film): Casting

 Schneer deliberately sought better known actors to play the Gods to improve the film's chances at the box office.
 "If we had played this picture with no recognised actors it might be assumed to be what it isn't.
 It might suffer the fate of an Italian Western."
 The scenes involving the Gods only took eight days.
 Claire Bloom said she only agreed to make it "because I was told Olivier was doing it and it only lasts a week."

 MGM overruled Schneer's choice of John Gielgud to portray the playwright Ammon, and asked for Burgess Meredith to be cast instead.
 "I saw the sense in that," said Schneer.
 "They preferred an American actor.
 They didn't want the public to think it was totally an English picture."

 Schneer chose Desmond Davis as director in part because Davis had made several BBC Shakespeare films and he wanted someone with experience dealing with Shakespearean actors.

 Stars Harry Hamlin and Ursula Andress were romantically involved at the time of production.
 Their son, Dimitri, was born in 1980 after filming was completed, and their relationship ended in 1983.

 Jack Gwillim, who appeared as Poseidon, had earlier played the role of King Aeëtes in the original Jason and the Argonauts in 1963.

 The film's screenwriter, Beverley Cross, was married to Maggie Smith, who played Thetis, until his death in 1998.
 Cross worked with producer Charles H. Schneer before, writing the screenplay for Schneer's production of Jason and the Argonauts.

 Locations

 The film was shot at the Albert R. Broccoli 007 Stage at Pinewood Studios, United Kingdom, with locations including Cornwall, UK, and Paestum, Italy.

-The karst area in El Torcal de Antequera, Spain appears in the visit to the Stygian witches.
+The karst area in El Torcal de Antequera, Spain, appears in the visit to the Stygian witches.

 The Azure Window in Gozo, Malta, appears in the battle against the Kraken.

 Reception

 Box office

 Clash of the Titans was released on June 12, 1981 and grossed $6,565,347 from 1,127 theaters in its opening weekend, second behind Raiders of the Lost Ark at the U.S. box office, which was released on the same date.
 By the time it finished its theatrical run, it had grossed $41 million in North America.
 The film had a worldwide gross of over $70 million and was one of 1981's biggest hits.

+It was shown repeatedly on HBO.